 11 of Bill Murray's Greatest Letterman Appearances

-Way back in 1982, Bill Murray was the first guest on Late Night with David Letterman— beginning a tradition of absurdly hilarious appearances from Murray that continues to this day.
-Here are some of the best.
+Way back in 1982, Bill Murray was the first guest on Late Night with David Letterman—beginning a tradition of absurdly hilarious appearances that culminated last night, on Letterman's penultimate episode, when Murray popped out of a cake as a sendoff for the host.
+Here are some of Murray's best Letterman moments.

 1. An Appearance to Remember